 On November 29, PRSS Director Dorothy Roberts delivered the Morris Dillard Lecture, hosted by the Program for Humanities in Medicine at the Yale School of Medicine.

-The Program on Race, Science and Society (PRSS) is a new initiative at the University of Pennsylvania devoted to transformative and interdisciplinary approaches to the role of race in scientific research and biotechnological innovations, aiming both to promote social justice and to dispel the myth that race is a natural division of human beings.
+The Program on Race, Science and Society (PRSS) is an initiative at the University of Pennsylvania devoted to transformative and interdisciplinary approaches to the role of race in scientific research and biotechnological innovations, aiming both to promote social justice and to dispel the myth that race is a natural division of human beings.

 Arthur H. Rubenstein Auditorium, Smilow Center for Translational Research, 3400 Civic Center Blvd.